open-navigation/opennav_amd_demonstrations/honeybee_demos/README.md

 ## Demo 3: Standard Indoor

+TODO Remark on algorithms used and why: navfn since indoor and dont need full SE2 (also good ex for circular robot or with low compute) & MPPI for dynamic behaivior

 A few important notes on the configuration:
 - We move slower in this demonstration - 0.5 m/s - due to being indoors around people and expensive equipment for safety